operaton/operaton/distro/run/assembly/resources/README.txt

 visit
        http://docs.operaton.org/

-The Operaton is a dual-license Java-based framework.
-This particular copy of the Operaton is released either under the Apache License 2.0 (Community Platform) OR a commercial license agreement (Enterprise Platform).
+Operaton is a Java-based framework licensed under the Apache License 2.0 license.

 License information can be found in the LICENSE file.

-The Operaton includes libraries developed by third parties.
+Operaton includes libraries developed by third parties.
 For license and attribution notices for these libraries, please refer to the documentation that accompanies this distribution (see the LICENSE_BOOK-${project.version} file).